NORTHERN VIRGINIA, INCLUDING ARLINGTON, TYSONS CORNER, ALEXANDRIA, FAIRFAX, AND MCLEAN, VIRGINIA NEUROMUSCULAR DENTIST

 Using state-of-the-art technology, our neuromuscular dentists pinpoint the causes of TMD and design a treatment plan that will alleviate the causes of your discomfort, not just the symptoms.
 Our doctors use a combination of medical and dental exams of your head, neck, jaw, teeth, and bite.
 A full oral exam is given with diagnostics to determine whether your jaw is in its optimal position, and if not, what treatments would realign it most effectively.

-Medical doctors often diagnose this pain like migraine headaches.
+Medical doctors often diagnose this pain as migraine headaches.
 When medical treatment fails to relieve your headaches, neuromuscular dentists know that TMD is often the cause.
 Our diagnostic tools and examination procedures include:

 - CT scanning